When I met Sarah on

 for having been blessed with this life-changing experience.
 I have been

-enlightened and I owe it all to a little club on campus and a new friend named Ryan.
+enlightened and I owe it all to a little club on campus and a new friend named Josh.
 This club, known as

 the Pride Network, epitomizes a true community that offers the unique